viam-labs/devrel-demos/pac-bot/README.md

 * run `pip3 install -r requirements.txt` in this directory
 * run `python pacbot.py`

-Note that the environment variables ROBOT_SECRET and ROBOT_ADDRESS are expected to be set, and there are other environment variables you may want to set - see script.
+Note that the environment variables ROBOT_API_KEY, ROBOT_API_KEY_ID, and ROBOT_ADDRESS are expected to be set, and there are other environment variables you may want to set - see script.